alex-toy/lead_scoring/README.md

 The aim of the project is to build a machine learning model in which a score is given to each of the leads such that prospects with a higher score have a bigger chance of conversion and vice versa.

+Before running anything :

+- go into the folders predict and data and read the README.md files inside.
+- create folders /models and /output at the root.

 example of use: